 Your chosen career has no direct effect on your car insurance premiums.
 If everything else were equal, the retail store greeter and the neurology surgeon pay the same price to insure the same vehicle.
 However, in Ontario’s auto insurance system, being complex as well as highly regulated, few things about premiums remain simple.

 It’s typical for members belonging to industry associations to enjoy offers made to their membership groups.
 This is true for doctors, as well.
-The Ontario Medical Association provides auto insurance through a not for profit enterprise — OMA Insurance.
+The Ontario Medical Association provides auto insurance through a not-for-profit enterprise — OMA Insurance.

 Factors Affecting Doctors’ Auto Insurance Premiums

 When it comes to personal information, what you do for a living isn’t necessary for insurers.
 The Financial Services Commission of Ontario provides a form for information needed to apply for insurance.
-There is no need for career, income or credit information, and insurers can’t use this information to deny you coverage.
+There is no need for career, income, or credit information, and insurers can’t use this information to deny you coverage.
 That’s why the doctor pays the same rate as the retail greeter.

 That of course depends on both having the same driving record and insurance history.
 These personal traits present a major factor in determining car insurance rates.
 The safest driver pays the lowest premiums.

-A driver’s neighbourhood affects the price they pay for car insurance as well, regardless of career.
+A driver’s neighborhood affects the price they pay for car insurance as well, regardless of career.
 The difference between a driver living in Brampton and a similar driver from Guelph can be $1,000 or more annually.
 Each postal region in Canada has its own risk determination factor.
-Since a doctor can live anywhere, there’s no advantage or disadvantage connected with residence.
+Since a doctor can live anywhere, there’s no advantage or disadvantage connected with the residence.

 Doctors who are on call around the clock may experience one factor that negatively affects insurance affordability.
-Time of day creates premium impact, since driving at night, generally from midnight to 6 a.m., carries increased risk.
+Time of day creates a premium impact, since driving at night, generally from midnight to 6 a.m., carries increased risk.
 Some Ontario insurers, including OMA Insurance, offer usage-based insurance programs.
 These use devices or apps to monitor driving habits.
 Time of day, as well as acceleration and braking, determine what discount levels an insured motorist receives.
 Should a doctor subscribe to usage-based coverage while experiencing excessive late-night driving patterns, they may receive smaller or no discounts at all.
 Usage-based car insurance programs cannot cause a driver to pay more or be penalized in any way.

 The Ontario Medical Association created OMA Insurance in 1956 as a way to offer doctors discounts on insurance products dedicated to their needs.
 OMA Insurance is set up as a non-profit company.
-This provides insurance coverage on an unbiased basis, since there are no shareholders to consider.
+This provides insurance coverage on an unbiased basis since there are no shareholders to consider.

 Insurance Products Offered by OMA Insurance

 As well as typical property and casualty insurance — that is, home and auto coverage — OMA Insurance also offers group health and dental programs, life insurance, disability coverage, commercial and office/clinic protection.
-Special programs also cover medical students, key employees and other situations important to doctors, their families and businesses.
+Special programs also cover medical students, key employees, and other situations important to doctors, their families, and businesses.

 Features of OMA Auto Insurance

-Auto products include both business and personal vehicles, whether these are cars, vans, light trucks used for business or these plus motorcycles and RVs.
+Auto products include both business and personal vehicles, whether these are cars, vans, light trucks used for business, or these plus motorcycles and RVs.
 Some of the programs and discounts included under OMA Insurance auto coverage include: